jayraavi/auxilium/README.md

 # auxilium
-Service to connect Cal Poly students with able tutors
+A service to connect Cal Poly students with able tutors